 – Pre-heat oven to 190°C or 375 F.

-– Grease a bread baking form of size: 4 x 9 inches with butter.
+– Grease a bread baking form of size: 4 x 9 inches (10x20cm) generously with butter.
 Or layer with parchment paper.

 – In a big bowl mix all dry ingredients very well, add the honey and then the beer.
 You could also dissolve the honey in the beer.

 – Stir a little bit but not too much, this is fatal.
 You need to have some clumps in the dough.
 Use a wooden spoon (no mixer) and stir several times.

-– Pour dough in baking form and bake it for 30-45 minutes, should have a light brown crust.
+– Pour dough in a greased pound cake form and bake for 30-45 minutes, until it has a light brown crust.

 – Remove from the oven, and increase temperature to 220 C or 425 F.

-– Place the bread on a baking tray (must not be in the form) and because the bread is hot any butter will melt right away, so spread the butter generously over the top and sides.
-This creates a nice crust.
+– Place the bread on a baking tray, and because the bread is hot, any butter will melt right away, so spread the butter generously over the top and sides.
+This creates a very nice crust.

 – Place back in oven and bake for another 5-10 minutes.